-The DSO and DDSO are available to provide ad hoc supervision at anyone directly involved in project delivery (i.e. a Trustee, Employee, Freelance Worker, Project Contributor and /or Volunteer) encounters a specific safeguarding concern, or think they might have encountered something which could indicate safeguarding risk.
-Anyone directly involved in project delivery is guided to contact the charity immediately they encounter any safeguarding concerns or identify any potential safeguarding risks or concerns during the pre-project briefing.
+The DSO and DDSO are available to provide ad hoc supervision at any time an employee encounters a specific safeguarding concern, or think they might have encountered something which could indicate safeguarding risk.
 It is never too early to start a discussion with our safeguarding team.

-In addition to this, the charity is in weekly contact with all those who have been engaged to undertake work for Music as Therapy International which involves direct contact with - or responsibility for - children, young people or adults at risk.
-In addition to ad hoc and/or scheduled email, text or WhatsApp communication they are provided with the opportunity for a confidential weekly support call from the charity during the delivery of any project.
-Whoever is directly involved in project delivery is asked on a weekly basis if they have encountered any safeguarding concerns, whether via email/text/WhatsApp or during a Support Call.
-Where necessary the DSO or DDSO will be consulted and/or the people directly involved in project delivery directed to follow our procedures detailed above.
+In addition to this, the charity is in weekly contact with all employees who have been engaged to undertake work for Music as Therapy International which involves direct contact with - or responsibility for - children, young people or vulnerable adults.
+They are offered the opportunity for a confidential weekly support call from the charity during the delivery of any project.
+Time is allowed within these calls to invite comments relating to safeguarding and to explore issues or potential issues as they arise.
+Where necessary the DSO or DDSO will be consulted and/or the employee directed to follow our procedures detailed above.

-Given the need for detailed understanding of the local context and potential subjectivity of our response to safeguarding concerns raised in settings where there is no safeguarding policy in place, people involved in project delivery and working in direct contact with children, young people or adults at risk in such settings may only do so in pairs.
-Not only does this enhance the collection of information and reduce risk of subjectivity, but it provides additional scope for peer support.
+Given the need for detailed understanding of the local context and potential subjectivity of our response to safeguarding concerns raised in settings where there is no safeguarding policy in place, employees (including freelance workers), Project Contributors and volunteers working in direct contact children, young people or vulnerable adults in such settings may only do so in pairs.
+Not only does this enhance the collection of information and ameliorate risk of subjectivity, but it provides additional scope for peer support.